stoiandan/AgainstTheChurchFathers/README.md

 >

 In defence of St. John, Eastern-Orthodox standard apologetical replay is that _St.
 John was merley using a oratorical techinique_ common to his time called _psogos_, in which it was common to skip all quailties of one's adversary and only talk about his down sides.
-I don't see how this exonerates St. John, after all, _Frank Sintara_ was a _maffia boss_, during a _hard time_, when it was more common to engage in _maffia activity_.
+I don't see how this exonerates St. John, after all, one could say that _Frank_ was a _maffia boss_, during a _hard time_, when it was more common to engage in _maffia activity_, does that make it right?
 Even so, the responose is trying to make the criticism look stupid, because it denotes ignorance of Byzantine culture.
 Well my point is that Byzantine culture is irelevnat in this context, the _deffinition_ of _psogos_ is:
 > (rhetoric) A speech that attempts to insult, degrade, or otherwise attack something​.